CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 I'll definitely go deeper into some of the topics and in ASP.NET Core there are some pretty cool hosting features that make it a lot more flexible to host your application:

 Currently we have the `WebHostBuilder` that creates the hosting environment of the applications.
 In 3.0 we get the `HostBuilder` that is able to create a hosting environment that is completely independent from any web context.
-I'm going to write about the `HostBuilder` in one of the next blog posts.